paldepind/flyd/README.md

 ### Mapping over a stream

 You've now seen most of the basic building block which Flyd provides.
 Let's see what we can do with them.
-Lets write a function that takes a stream and a function and returns a new stream with the function applied to every value emitted by the stream.
+Let's write a function that takes a function and a stream and returns a new stream with the function applied to every value emitted by the stream.
 In short, a `map` function.

 ```javascript